Policy Number: V-2

 College property means any property owned, leased, or controlled by Virginia Western Community College and/or the administrative office of the Virginia Community College System.

-Disruptive behavior is defined as behavior that disturbs, interferes with, or prevents normal activities.
-Disruptive behavior includes, but is not limited to, yelling, using profanity, waving arms and fists, verbally abusing others, making inappropriate demands for time and attention, making unreasonable demands for action, or refusing a reasonable request for identification.
+Disruptive behavior is defined as behavior that disturbs, interferes with, or prevents normal operation of the college.
+Disruptive behavior includes, but is not limited to, yelling, using profanity, waving arms and fists, verbally abusing others, or refusing a reasonable request for identification.

 Employee, for purposes of this policy, is defined as any full-time faculty-rank or classified employee, hourly/wage classified or student employee, adjunct faculty, work/study student in the performance of duties, intern, or volunteer performing work directly for the college.